-Admission Procedure Upon completing an application to the College and a 2009 Radiation Oncology Application, students seeking admission to the Radiation Oncology program must have official transcripts from all schools and colleges attended forwarded to the Health Technology Information Office, including transcripts showing completion of a high school diploma or GED.
+Admission Procedure Upon completing an application to the College and Joint Venture site NOVA if applicable and a 2010 Radiation Oncology Application, students seeking admission to the Radiation Oncology program must have official transcripts from all schools and colleges attended forwarded to the VWCC Health Technology Information Office, including transcripts showing completion of a high school diploma or GED.

-It is required that applicants submit official high school transcripts, GED cores, and all official college transcripts (if you have attended a community college in Virginia these transcripts are not necessary) in one envelope to the Virginia Western Health Technology Information Office with the Virginia Western application.
+It is required that applicans submit official high school transcripts, GED scores, and all official college transcripts (if you have attended a community college in Virginia these transcripts are not necessary) in one envelope to the Virginia Western Health Technology Information Office with the Virginia Western application.